kaykermit/accept-payments-intent/README.md

 ## How to run locally

-This code includes a Node implementation of Accept Payment Intents [using-webhooks](/using-webhooks) integration.
+This project is a Node implementation of Accept Payment Intents integration.

 Follow these proposed steps below to run locally.

 **1. Clone or download the project**

-To get the Stripe API Keys, crate and log in to your Stripe account in order to run this project.
+Clone or download the project.
+Then to get the required Stripe API Keys, create and log in to your Stripe account.

-Once you log in to your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys.
+Go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys.

 ```
 STRIPE_PUBLISHABLE_KEY=<replace-with-your-publishable-key>
 STRIPE_SECRET_KEY=<replace-with-your-secret-key>